Physics[TensorArray] - construct an Array that can be indexed to return the values of a tensorial expression

 optional, the right-hand side is a list indicating the ordering of the free indices in the returned output - relevant when expression involves products and sums of tensors with free indices.

-optional, can be true or false (default), to perform the matrix operations involved in a tensorial expression, for instance when it involves the Pauli or Dirac matrices, represented as 4-vectors
+optional, can be true or false (default), to perform the matrix operations involving Pauli, Dirac or Gell-Mann matrices entering expression as tensors

 optional, can be true (default) or false, to perform the sum over repeated tensor indices in the returned result